 where \smash{$\hat{y}_{d^k_i}$} is a weak label indicating whether \smash{$d^k_i$} is a supporting token; \smash{$\hat{y}_{d^k_i}=1$} if \smash{$d^k_i \in r^{t*}$}, and 0 otherwise, where $r^{t*}$ is the ground truth response; and \smash{$c(d^k_i)$} is a coefficient indicating the confidence of $d^k_i$ as a supporting token, which is defined as:

 where \smash{$\mathit{freq}(d^k_i)$} is the token frequency in the data collection.
-The first term models how ``rare'' \smash{$d^k_i$} is, the second term models how likely \smash{$d^k_i$} and its $n$ surrounding tokens are supporting tokens (overlapped with ground truth).
-Finally, \smash{$c(d^k_i)$} ensures that rare and more often overlapped tokens get more opportunities to be identified as supporting tokens.
+The first term models how ``rare'' \smash{$d^k_i$} is, the second term models how likely \smash{$d^k_i$} and its $n$ surrounding tokens are supporting tokens (overlapping with the ground truth).
+Finally, \smash{$c(d^k_i)$} ensures that rare and more often overlapping tokens get more opportunities to be identified as supporting tokens.